liuch37/tanet-pytorch/README.md

 # TANet
-The official implementation of Texture-based Attention Network (TANet) with PyTorch >= v1.4.0.
+The official implementation of Texture-Aware Attention Network (TANet) with PyTorch >= v1.4.0.

 ## Task